amundsen-io/amundsendatabuilder/README.md

 ### [RedashDashboardExtractor](./databuilder/extractor/dashboard/redash/redash_dashboard_extractor.py)

-The included `RedashDashboardExtractor` provides support for extracting basic metadata for Redash dashboards (dashboard name, description, owner, URL, created/updated timestamps) and their associated queries (query name, URL, and raw query).
+The included `RedashDashboardExtractor` provides support for extracting basic metadata for Redash dashboards (dashboard name, owner, URL, created/updated timestamps, and a generated description) and their associated queries (query name, URL, and raw query).
 It can be extended with a configurable table parser function to also support extraction of `DashboardTable` metadata.
-(See below.)
+(See below for example usage.)

-Note: `DashboardUsage` and `DashboardExecution` metadata are not supported in this extractor.
-For implementation suggestions, please see TODO: link here.
+Note: `DashboardUsage` and `DashboardExecution` metadata are not supported in this extractor, as these concepts are not supported by the Redash API.

 ```python
 extractor = RedashDashboardExtractor()